kekyo/nuget-server/README.md

 There are other reasons too, but first, just give it a try.
 I think it'll be a great fit for anyone who thinks they need a private NuGet server.

+## Discussions and Pull Requests

+For discussions, please refer to the [GitHub Discussions page](https://github.com/kekyo/nuget-server/discussions).
+We have currently stopped issue-based discussions.

+Pull requests are welcome!
+Please submit them as diffs against the `develop` branch and squashed changes before send.

 ## License